Trebonianus Gallus: Rise to power

 In June 251, Decius and his co-emperor and son Herennius Etruscus died in the Battle of Abrittus at the hands of the Goths they were supposed to punish for raids into the empire.
 According to rumours supported by Dexippus (a contemporary Greek historian) and the thirteenth Sibylline Oracle, Decius' failure was largely owing to Gallus, who had conspired with the invaders.
 In any case, when the army heard the news, the soldiers proclaimed Gallus emperor, despite Hostilianus, Decius' surviving son, ascending the imperial throne in Rome.
 This action of the army, and the fact that Gallus seems to have been on good terms with Decius' family, makes Dexippus' allegation improbable.
 Gallus did not back down from his intention to become emperor, but accepted Hostilian as co-emperor, perhaps to avoid the damage of another civil war.
 This gesture aimed to present a united front and quell dissent within the ranks of the military and the Senate.

 Anxious to secure his position at Rome and stabilize the situation on the Danube frontier, Gallus made peace with the Goths.
 Peace terms allowed the Goths to leave Roman territory while keeping their captives and plunder.
 In addition, it was agreed that they would be paid an annual subsidy.
 Reaching Rome, Gallus' proclamation was formally confirmed by the Senate, with his son Volusian being appointed Caesar.
 On 24 June 251, Decius was deified, but by November Hostilian disappears from history—he may have died in an outbreak of plague.

 Gallus may have also ordered a localized and uncoordinated persecution of Christians.
 However, only two incidents are known to us: the exile of Pope Cornelius to Centumcellae, where he died in 253, and the exile of his successor, Pope Lucius, right after his election.
 The latter was recalled to Rome during the reign of Valerian.

 Like his predecessors, Gallus did not have an easy reign.
 In the East, an Antiochene nobleman, Mariades, revolted and began ravaging Syria and Cappadocia, then fled to the Persians.
 Gallus ordered his troops to attack the Persians, but Persian Emperor Shapur I invaded Armenia and destroyed a large Roman army, taking it by surprise at Barbalissos in 253.
 Shapur I then invaded the defenseless Syrian provinces, capturing all of their legionary posts and ravaging their cities, including Antioch, without any response.
 Persian invasions were repeated in the following year, but now Uranius Antoninus (a priest originally called Sampsiceramus), a descendant of the royal house of Emesa, confronted Shapur and forced him to retreat.
 Uranius proclaimed himself emperor, however, and minted coins with his image upon them.
 On the Danube, Scythian tribes were once again on the loose, despite the peace treaty signed in 251.
 They invaded Asia Minor by sea, burned the great Temple of Artemis at Ephesus, and returned home with plunder.
-Lower Moesia was also invaded in early 253.
+Lower Moesia was invaded in early 253.
 Aemilian, governor of Moesia Superior and Pannonia, took the initiative and defeated the invaders.